Esports at the 2023 Southeast Asian Games – Valorant tournament: Gold medal match

 The gold medal match was marred by controversy after a protest from Indonesia was raised, saying that the Cypher camera placement by one of the players of Team Singapore, Ingram Tan, was used to gain an unfair advantage.
 However, this was refuted by Singapore's Tidus Goh, stating that the rulebooks stated that 'as long as the camera is viewable and able to be destroyed by both teams, it is legal, furthermore according to the rulebook, the penalty depends if the bug had an impact on the round'.
 He also revealed fully through TwitLonger on what happened onsite during the controversy.
 The camera placement has stirred a debate within the Valorant Southeast Asian community, with mixed opinions on it.
 With this, the tournament officials were forced to suspend play at the start of the 15th round of the second game with Singapore already leading the series after winning Game 1 earlier, leading to review the potential bug abuse.

 After an initial lengthy review, the tournament officials decided to roll back and replay the game to round 14, with Singapore leading 9–4.
 However, Indonesia disputed this, claiming that the bug occurred on that round.
-A new set of ruling was then sent out at 4am that the match be replayed at round 11, with the score being tied at 5–5.
-Just when the play is about to resume at 8am the next day, Team Indonesia told the organizers that they would forfeit the series, saying that 'it was unfair that the rules had not made clear'.
+A new set of ruling was then sent out at 4 a.m. that the match be replayed at round 11, with the score being tied at 5–5.
+Just when the play is about to resume at 8 a.m. the next day, Team Indonesia told the organizers that they would forfeit the series, saying that 'it was unfair that the rules had not made clear'.
 With the result, the second game was abandoned with the scoreline of 10–4 as is, and giving the 2–0 win to Singapore.
 The spokesperson of the Singapore Esports Association, Janet Su, stated in an interview that the SEA Games Organizing Committee offered both teams to become joint-gold medalists of the tournament, in which Singapore accepted in the spirit of sportsmanship.